lifelynl/angular-carousel/README.md

     </div>

 You can put anything you want in de slides.
 The slides fit perfectly inside the ng-carousel element, which is 300px by default.
 You can easily overwrite it using CSS.

+#### If the slides are being generated (for example with `ng-repeat`)
+You should let ng-carousel know when your scope changes.
+To do so, just pass your changing scope variable through the attribute `ng-carousel-watch="yourChangingScopeVariable"`.

 ### Optional: control the carousel with inside buttons